 You need more qualified leads or customers, not window-shoppers (or worse, automated bots) finding your business website.

 You don’t need reports full of charts, graphs and spreadsheets that justify your marketing spend.

-I’m not here to disparage digital marketing.
-Many people who have worked in search engine optimization for years can do these things for you.
-Some of them have learned the nuances of search engine algorithms know how some of those nuances can be exploited to meet your specific needs.
+Many marketing consultants (even a few SEOs) can do these things for you.
+Some of us have learned the nuances of search engine algorithms and understand how those nuances can be exploited to help your business.

 But today, SEO doesn’t exist as a standalone channel.
-It is inextricably connected to your other marketing efforts, especially your content marketing, your social media, your online advertising (SEM), your site design (UX and UI), your tech stack, and your public relations approach.
-Are you renting a billboard alongside the highway?
-The right partner will help you make sure it is effective as it can be.
-An SEO won’t even ask.
+It is inextricably connected to your other marketing efforts, especially your content marketing, your social media, your online advertising (SEM), your site design (UX and UI), your tech stack, and your digital PR.

 Get a cohesive strategy.
 Execute a thoughtful plan.
 Expect gains.

 YES.
 SEO is important.
 But anyone who “does SEO” without keeping your overall marketing strategy in place, without coordinating with your entire team to deliver a consistent message, is delivering SEO tactics from 2005 at best.
 At worse, you’ve got a snake oil salesman on your payroll.

 Learn to Distinguish an SEO Expert From a Charlatan